MickPunungwe3000/MickPunungwe3000/README.md

 🚀 About Me

 🎓 I am Maverik Punungwe, a Full Stack Software Architect & Engineer (currently specializing in Digital Signage and Energy Conservation Applications).
-I am also building an AI powered Digital Signage Platform that will improve customer experience in health, finance and retail.
+I am also building an AI powered Digital Signage Platform that will improve customer experience in mining,agriculture, health, finance and retail.

 👨‍💻 I am really enthusiastic about learning new technologies.
 Recently, I learned Dart and Blockchain development.I also got started with Freelancing and Blogging quite recently and I am going to make a name for myself.